Please confirm topic selection

 • adjacent segment degeneration

-• radiographic changes of degeneration at levels adjacent to a spinal fusion with or without clinical symptoms
+• radiographic changes of degeneration at levels adjacent to a spinal fusion, with or without clinical symptoms

-• adjacent level ossification (ALOD)
+• adjacent level ossification development (ALOD)

 • large anterior marginal osteophyte that forms adjacent to a fused construct